 Bryson is a director of The Boeing Company, W. M. Keck Foundation, and The Walt Disney Company, and a senior advisor to Kohlberg Kravis Roberts & Co.
 He is also a trustee of the California Institute of Technology.
 In addition, he serves or has served on a number of educational, environmental, and other nonprofit boards, including the California Business Roundtable (which he chaired), Stanford University’s board of trustees, and the Public Policy Institute of California.
 Bryson holds a B.A. from Stanford University ('65) and a J.D. from Yale Law School.

 After graduating, Carrie spent a summer in Mumbai, India, working with Bombay First and the Mumbai Metropolitan Region Development Authority, and then had a yearlong Lorry I. Lokey Fellowship at Environmental Defense, where she co-authored "The Good Haul," a report on freight transportation innovations that reduce environmental impacts and improve supply chain throughput.
-She is now working at IBM as a senior consultant on intelligent transportation systems.
+She then worked at IBM as a senior consultant on intelligent transportation systems, and is now pursuing an MBA at Stanford.

 Hope oversees her family's luxury hotel, the Goldener Hirsch Inn, in Deer Valley, Utah.
 She has been actively involved in the community for many years and particularly in the area of education.
 She has served on the University of Utah's Board of Trustees, as Vice-Chair of the Board and Chair of the Audit Committee.
 She is also on the board of the Utah Museum of Natural History and has been President of the University of Utah College of Law Alumni Association.
 She has also served as the Deputy for Higher Education for Utah Governor Jon Huntsman.
 She is the Chair of the C. Comstock Clayton Foundation and is a member of the Board of the Marriner S. Eccles Foundation.